Tips for formatting documents

 Odd Numbered Pages are on the Right

 Printing is not available on the inside of front and back covers.
-This means your first page starts on the right hand side.
+This means the first printed page of your book will be on the right-hand side, opposite the inside front cover.

 If you are unsure whether you have properly inserted page or section breaks, click on the å¦ button to display your formatting marks.
 Hard returns are displayed as å¦ while page breaks will be indicated by the "---page break---."